THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 <div style="max-height: 250px; overflow-y: auto;">
 <ul>
+  <li>04/2026: One paper about physical backdoor attack is accepted by Pattern Recognition.</li>
   <li>03/2026: I am invited to serve as the Technical Program Committee for IEEE S&P 2027.</li>
   <li>03/2026: I am invited to join the Organizing Committee of ICIG 2026, serving as Tutorial Co-chair.</li>
   <li>03/2026: One paper about Copyright Auditing of System Prompts is accepted by IEEE S&P 2026.</li>